 Guides to graduate study are located in the Career Library (Career Services Center).
-Some books describe graduate admissions and education in specific disciplines such as medicine, law, business and psychology, while others are directories for a wide variety of graduate programs and institutions of higher education.
-These guides identify and briefly outline academic programs, financial aid resources, costs of study, application requirements and other helpful information.
+Some books describe graduate admissions and education in specific disciplines, while others are directories for a wide variety of graduate programs.
+These guides outline academic programs, financial aid, costs, application requirements and other information.
 Some undergraduate program offices, such as pre-law and pre-medicine, have small information centers with pamphlets, books, graduate school bulletins and other resources.

 Visit some schools if at all possible.
 This will give you a much better "feel" for the programs you visit.
 Make arrangements in advance to meet with faculty, the individual who coordinates the applicant review and some graduate students.
 If you cannot visit, call someone there.
 Request specific information about the research being conducted, course content, course content and admissions criteria.

 The specific criteria and their relative weights vary, depending on the academic discipline, particular educational institution and number of applicants.
 Faculty, books and articles can provide specific information about GPA and admission test score criteria.
 Certain programs have very high GPA or test cutoff points, while for others, work experience and evidence of success in relevant courses are much more important.
 Do not assume that you can never get into a discipline.
 Remember that course requirements differ from one graduate program to another.